Ella-Hoeppner/Pidgin/README.md

       * typing here might get tricky, probably would have to use `dyn Iter`, though the other approach would also need something like this
 * how is `apply` going to work on built-in operations?
 I guess for each operation there needs a corresponding function that does runtime arity checking and dispatch?
   * This makes sense I guess.
 This means that there can be slightly different logic for the `apply`d version, which can be good in some cases like `(apply + x)`, where the dynamically dispatched function version of `+` can do a rust-level reduce to sum all the elements of `x`, while expressions that use `+` normally can just be compiled into a bunch of binary `Add` instructions.
+* implement instructions and tests
+* think about representing continuations

 Language stuff:
 * Finish GSE (in its repo)